DakotaPride/More-Weaponry/README.md

 SIDENOTE: NITRIS WOOD AND TREES ARE CHANGING IN THE NEXT BUG FIX.
 SOME CHANGES ARE LISTED BELOW;

 - Nitris renamed to Frodon
-- Frodon Trees now generate in the End Dimension instead of the overworld
+- Frodon Trees now generate in biomes with the "ICY" tag
 - Textures for Frodon Wood and Planks adjusted to a light blue color